 If the research scholar is still in the U.S. and they are coming to the end of their 5-year period, they may be eligible to change to a different status.
-Research scholars are encouraged to look ahead at their options - 1 or 2 years lead-time is appropriate for obtaining waivers of the 2-year home residence requirement or applying for graduate programs at area universities.
+Research scholars are encouraged to review their options early.
+A 1 or 2 year lead-time is appropriate for obtaining waivers of the 2-year home residence requirement or applying for a change of nonimmigrant status.